apache/infrastructure-website/content/pages/services-tools.md

   - `www.apache.org` is the main ASF website.
 Build instructions are <a href="https://apache.org/dev/infra-site" target="_blank">here</a>.
   - Details about individual <a href="https://home.apache.org/" target="_blank">ASF Committers</a>.
   - Notes about committers' <a href="https://apache.org/dev/new-committers-guide.html#public_html" target="_blank">personal web spaces</a>.

+<h2 id="email">Email<a class="headerlink" href="#email" title="Permanent link">&para;</a></h2>

+  - Mail server - QMail/QSMTPD
+  - <a href="https://www.apache.org/foundation/mailinglists.html" target="_blank">mailing lists</a> - EZMLM
+  - Searchable <a href="https://lists.apache.org/" target="_blank">private mailing list archives (mod_mbox)</a>.
+ASF Members have full access; PMC members have access to their PMC's archives only.
+  - Spam control - Spamfilter + SpamAssassin
+  - Mail forwarding: See <a href="https://id.apache.org" target="_blank">id.apache.org</a>
+  - <a href="https://lists.apache.org/" target="_blank">PonyMail</a> lets you browse Apache email archives by certain categories, by user, or by project.
+You must log in if you want to respond to an email, or write a new one, through this interface.
+  - Infra maintains and uses a series of <a href="https://infra.apache.org/infra-mail.html" target="_blank">mailing lists</a>, some of which are open to committers.

 ## ASF Self-Service Platform